 ST depression in the lateral leads (I, aVL and V5-6)

 A transthoracic echo is performed and demonstrates severe aortic stenosis with associated left ventricular hypertrophy.

-Symptomatic patients require early surgical intervention because no medical therapy for aortic stenosis is able to improve outcome.
+Symptomatic patients require earlysurgicalintervention as no medical therapy for aortic stenosis is able to improve overall patient outcome.

 Modification of atherosclerotic risk factors is strongly recommended.
-Aortic stenosis in the older age group should be seen as a strong risk for ischaemic heart disease:²
+Aortic stenosis in older patients should be recognised as a significant risk for ischaemic heart disease: ²

-If the patient is unsuitable for surgical intervention:
+If a patient is unsuitable for surgical intervention:

-- Digoxin / Diuretics / ACE inhibitors – to provide symptomatic relief from heart failure symptoms
+Consider prescribing digoxin, diuretics and an ACE inhibitor to provide symptomatic relief from heart failure symptoms.

 Aortic valve replacement

 Aortic valve replacement (AVR) is the definitive therapy for severe aortic stenosis (AS).